jinman36/horned_beast/README.md

 ## Lab 03

-Feature 1: Display a Modal
+Feature 1: Display a Modal with image

 Estimate of time needed to complete: 1 hour, with class video assistance

 Start time: 1:39pm

-Finish time:
+Finish time: 4:15pm

-Actual time needed to complete:
+Actual time needed to complete: 3.5 hrs

-total time:
+total time: 3.5 hrs

+- Modal was displayed quickly - being able to pass that through an additional component and render an image was slightly more difficult.